rnrahate/Tic-Tac-Toe-Game/README.md

-Here's a `README.md` file tailored for your HTML Tic-Tac-Toe project:

----

 # Tic-Tac-Toe Game

 This is a simple Tic-Tac-Toe game built using **HTML**, **CSS**, and **JavaScript**.
 It supports two players and offers a basic game board with rules, a winner announcement feature, and a reset button to restart the game.